IQDM/IQDM-PDF/docs/source/methods.rst

 Step 1: Match Report Parser
 ============================
-All of the text is extacted from the PDF into a simple string.
-Each report parser has an `identifiers` property which is a list of strings.
+All of the text is extracted from the PDF into a simple string.
+Each report parser has an ``identifiers`` property which is a list of strings.
 If all of the identifier strings are found in the extracted text, that report parser will be selected.